biohazard999/Xenial.Framework/docs/guide/model-builders-conventions.md

 ## ConventionBuilder - ForProperties

-The code above illustrates the extraordinary power of ModelBuilders but it also demonstrates the ease with which it's possible to create code that could, at some point in the future, become very difficult to refactor.
+The code above illustrates not only the extraordinary power of ModelBuilders but it also demonstrates the ease with which it's possible to create code that could, at some point in the future, become very difficult to refactor.
 To mitigate this Xenial.Framework has the `ForProperties` construct that can accept a range of properties.

 <<< @/guide/samples/model-builder-convention/Sensor.ModelBuilder.ForProperties.cs{15-21}